The path to zero waste.

 FastOx gasification can accept most wastes.
 Learn more about the types of acceptable wastes and the flexibility of FastOx gasification.

 Sierra Energy focuses on converting non-recyclable trash into energy.
-Based on that principal, our FastOx gasifiers have been developed to create energy-dense syngas from the elemental carbon contained within waste materials.
+Based on that principle, our FastOx gasifiers have been developed to create energy-dense syngas from the elemental carbon contained within waste materials.
 In FastOx gasification, monitoring the amount of carbon entering the gasifier is essential as it dictates the amount of oxygen and steam necessary to optimize the energy production of our system.
-Without a sufficient source of carbon the system will struggle to operate at an optimal level.
+Without a sufficient source of carbon, the system will struggle to operate at an optimal level.

 All other waste properties, such as moisture content and size, affect the efficiency of the overall system but are controlled using our preprocessing systems.
 Therefore, these factors should be considered during the system design stage to ensure that the optimal configuration is used to handle each unique feedstock.

 Often, interested parties ask if a FastOx gasifier can accept a certain type of waste.
 However, FastOx systems can accept such a broad ranch of feedstocks and waste types that a better question would be: “what is the optimal combination of wastes to produce the most energy?”

 While the combinations of waste types needed to optimize energy production may change, almost any type of waste are acceptable.
 This includes: municipal solid waste (MSW), biomass, auto shredder residue (ASR), railroad ties, medical waste, hazardous waste, tires, construction & demolition waste, industrial waste, and more.
 The only type of waste not recommended for processing is radioactive waste.